21-Hidetaka-Ko/English-Blog/articles/billionares-analysis.md

 the highest female billionaire ratio is Angola as you can see.

-Then, Do you say that Angola is country that have the highest female billionaire ratio all over the world ?
+Then, Do you say that Angola is the country that has the highest female billionaire ratio all over the world?

-Let's go to Table view to understand situation.
+Let's go to Table view to demystifying a situation.

 ![](images/angola.png)

-Total number of billionaires in Angola is only 1 and woman.
+A total number of billionaires and woman in Angola is only 1.
 In other words, There is not enough peripheral data because the number of population is too small.
 So, Let's filter the number of population.

 ![](images/filter-total.png)

-There is only countries which have more than 5 the number of population like above.
+There is only countries which have more than five the number of the population like above.

-###4.
-Conculsion: Is Europe women-friendly work environments true ?
+###STEP 4:Conculsion: Is Europe women-friendly work environments true ?

 Let's go to chart view to understand data more intuitively by visualization.